OvO-Kelly/Seal/README.md

 3. **Enable Plugins**
    - ✅ NNEngine
-   - ✅ LE Extended Standard Library
+   - ✅ Victory Plugins (Already in the project.
+Enable it in project settings)

 4. **Disable NNERuntimeORT** *(if using GPU)*
    - NNEngine will automatically utilize its GPU runtime instead.